Have you ever wondered whether you should throw away your intermittent catheters after you use them once? If so, you’re not the only one.

 We understand that the process of ordering intermittent catheters can be daunting.
 Our trained Catheter Specialists will gladly listen to your needs, preferences, and budgetary concerns.

-Contact us today to find the right catheter for you and start turning your life around!
+Contact 180 Medical today to find the right catheter for you and start turning your life around!

-Disclaimer: Please note that this post is not to be taken as medical advice and is only intended to provide a general understanding of the potential risks of reusing catheters according to research.
-This information should not be used in place of the recommendations and medical advice of your professional healthcare provider.
+Disclaimer: This post’s intent is to provide a general understanding of the potential risks of reusing catheters.
+Please do not use this information in place of medical advice from your professional healthcare provider.

 Sources: Kathleen Christison, Walter Matthias, Jean-Jacques J.M.
 Wyndaele, Michael Kennelly, Thomas M. Kessler, Vanessa K. Noonan, Fallah Nader, and Andrei V. Krassioukov.
 Journal of Neurotrauma.
 Apr 2018.